 Introduce stimuli slowly in the early years, providing time to adjust and work up to busier areas like bustling downtown streets and busy dog parks.

-Where possible, settle with your dog in a dark space and gently stroke him (if he is comfortable being touched at that moment).
+Where possible, settle with your dog in a dark space and gently stroke him or her (if he is comfortable being touched at that moment).

 Make sure to stay calm yourself as your puppy will sense and feed off your emotions and stress levels.